 Bed in a Box… and Beyond

-Compression packaging accomplishes more than fitting more product on a truck.
-The automation and features of the CF1396 allow you to package various mattresses with the same roll cage and film, while relieving the strain on operators.
+Compression packaging accomplishes more than fitting more products on a truck.
+The automation and features of the CF1396 allow you to package various mattresses with the same roll cage and film while relieving the strain on operators.
 There are many advantages to using our CF1396 for compression packaging; we’ll briefly walk you through each of these features and how each of them can positively impact your operations.

 Boxline: An Ergonomic Way to Finish Packaging

 The Boxline addition is the most common add-on for the CF1396.
 It’s an operator-friendly solution for the final packaging step of boxing the product.
 The Boxline lifts the final rolled package to waist height and conveys it to a table where an operator can assist it into a box.
-Without the Boxline, the product falls to the floor and rolls to a stop, where it would then need to be lifted by hand to finish packaging.
-Instead, the Boxline brings the product to a safe height and helps the operator quickly box and stack finished product.
+Without the Boxline, the product falls to the floor and rolls to a stop, where it would need to be lifted by hand to finish packaging.
+Instead, the Boxline brings the product to a safe height and helps the operator quickly box and stack the finished product.